froztty/Runner-Game/README.md

 ## Personal Improvements

-- Added a speed up to make the game more interesting and to add more difficulty.
-There is a flash effect so be wary of that when your score hits 30.
+- Added a speed up mode to make the game more interesting and to add more difficulty.
+There is a flash effect so be wary of that when your score hits 30 and the snails and flies move faster and spawn twice as fast.

 - Added a death sound.

 ## Future additions/improvements to be made

-- Adding a scoreboard, saving your score and trying to beat mine
+- Adding a scoreboard, saving your score and trying to beat mine.
+Which is basically having multiple screens instead of just menu screen and the game itself.

+- Having it run on a browser using pygbag.

 Don't forget to share, have fun and enjoy the games!